ClandininLab/bifrost/README.md

 which often registers more accurately to a reference template than the individual images.

-See the interactive help for each subcommand for detailed usage intructions.
+See the interactive help for each subcommand for detailed usage instructions.

 ## The BIFROST pipeline

-The BIFROST pipeline registers images from a dataset of $N$ samples with $M$ channels and an arbitrary number of timepoints into the space of the Functional Drosophila Atlas (FDA) which was published as part of the BIFROST paper.
+The BIFROST pipeline registers images from a dataset of $N$ samples with $M$ channels and an arbitrary number of time points into the space of the Functional Drosophila Atlas (FDA) which was published as part of the BIFROST paper.
 We provide an implementation of the BIFROST pipeline in the form of an easy to use [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow that